Put your Gel Coat Troubleshooting Knowledge to the Test!?

 Below, you will find some of the most common gel coat problems that fabricators run in to, the reasons they might arise, as well as how to avoid them during your gel coat applications.

 Wrinkles can occur in a gel coat if the application is less than five mils thick, especially when brush marks are present.
 To avoid this, make sure that you are reaching a preferred thickness of 0.010 to 0.020 inches.
 You can easily check this via a gel coat thickness gauge or similar tool.

 These can also occur if the gel coat is not properly cured prior to lay-up.
 Before you begin, the surface of your gel coat should be sticky, but not transfer any material to your finger.

-If you find that your curing process is progressing slowly it could mean that there is solvent or water entrapment, under-catalyzation, cold temperatures effecting the process, or other problems.
+If you find that your curing process is progressing slowly it could mean that there is solvent or water entrapment, under-catalyzation, cold temperatures affecting the process, or other problems.
 Be sure to create a professional environment for the curing process, and follow proper procedures for gel coat application.

 Pinholes appearing in your gel coat film can be caused by air pockets or dirt getting into your gel coat layer.
 Before spraying, check your equipment for moisture in the airlines as well as dirt in the traps.
 This problem could also be caused by improper spray techniques, so take the time to review your procedure for errors before you start.